 - 1) Embedded spaces are illegal. - 2) A simple_identifier, c_identifier, and arrayed_reference shall start with an alpha or underscore () character, shall have at least one character, and shall not have any spaces. - 3) The period (.) in simple_hierarchical_identifier and simple_hierarchical_branch shall not be preceded or followed by white_space. - 4) The period in escaped_hierarchical_identifier and escaped_hierarchical_branch shall be preceded by white_space, but shall not be followed by white_space. - 5) The \$ character in a system_function_identifier or system_task_identifier shall not be followed by white_space.
-A system_function_identifier or system_task_identifier shall not be escaped. - 6) End of file. - 7) The unsigned number or fixed point number in time_literal shall not be followed by a white_space. - 8) void functions, non integer type functions, and functions with a typedef type cannot have a signing declaration. - 9) Open-array ([]) form shall only be used with dpi_proto_formal - 10) implicit_class_handle shall only appear within the scope of a class_declaration or extern_method_declaration. - 11) In any one declaration, only one of protected or local is allowed, only one of rand or randc is allowed, and static and/or virtual can appear only once.
+A system_function_identifier or system_task_identifier shall not be escaped. - 6) End of file. - 7) The unsigned number or fixed point number in time_literal shall not be followed by a white_space.

+- 8) void functions, non integer type functions, and functions with a typedef type cannot have a signing declaration. - 9) Open-array ([]) form shall only be used with dpi_proto_formal- - 9) implicit_class_handle shall only appear within the scope of a class_declaration or extern_method_declaration. - 10) In any one declaration, only one of protected or local is allowed, only one of rand or randc is allowed, and static and/or virtual can appear only once. - 11) dpi_function_proto return types are restricted to small values, as per 26.4.5. - 12) Formals of dpi_function_proto cannot use pass by reference mode and class types cannot be passed at all; for the complete set of restrictions see 26.4.6. - 13) The apostrophe () in constant_primary or primary shall not be followed by white_space. - 14) unsized_dimension is permitted only in declarations of import DPI functions, see dpi_function_proto. - 15) More than one unsized dimension is permitted only in declarations of import DPI functions, see dpi_function_proto.